MoldingTofu/Tip-Calculator/README.md

 ## User Stories

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

+The following **additional** features are implemented:

 * [ ] Settings page to change the default tip percentage.
 * [ ] UI animations